 Behavior

-As discussed above, for many men, these homoemotional needs may intensify the drive behind homosexual behavior.
+As discussed above, for many men, these homoemotional needs may intensify the feelings driving homosexual behavior.

 Same-sex attractions can be strong.
 Because of the intensity of these sexual desires, you may have participated in sexual activities to fill the void you felt.
-The satisfaction of the sexual activity may have caused further confusion, leading you to believe that your needs were inherently sexual rather than emotional.
+These activities may have felt natural and satisfying, leading you to believe that your needs were inherently sexual rather than emotional.
 In a desperate attempt to satisfy these building tensions, you may have become involved in sexual activities that provided a temporary gratification of the sex drive, but also left you with deeper feelings of emptiness, loneliness, and frustration.
-Rather than satisfying the relationship needs for acceptance and companionship, the sexual behavior may have only intensified the needs.
-(Read more about controlling homosexual behavior.)
+Rather than satisfying the relationship needs for acceptance and companionship, sexual behavior may have only intensified the needs.
+(Read more in the chapter “Homosexual Behavior.”)

 Not all men find themselves involved in sexual behavior.
 Some men have participated in only limited sexual behavior and others have not acted sexually on these attractions.